How much are conveyancing costs in 2022?

 Faced with this list, it can be tempting to try and cut costs by DIYing where you can.

-Some things, though, are better left to the professionals.
+Some things, however, are better left to the professionals.
 Like conveyancing.
-While you can legally do your own conveyancing, the risk of getting it wrong far outweighs the money you’ll save.
+While you can legally do your own conveyancing, the risk of getting it wrong far outweighs the money you could save.

-As a rough guide, the average conveyancing cost in 2020 can range from as little as $500 to $2000 or a little over.
+As a rough guide, the average conveyancing cost in 2022 can range from as little as $500 to $2000+.
 Some conveyancers charge a sliding fee depending on the cost of the property, but most charge a flat rate.

 There are a few reasons for the discrepancy.
 The conveyancing cost covers both the professional service fee and any searches that need to be done.
 These vary for a number of reasons, including:

-- Depending on whether your property is a house, land or apartment/unit
+- Whether your property is a house, land or apartment/unit

 - If your property is strata or community title

-We spoke to Janukshi Jamonts, Senior Associate and property law specialist at Meyer Vandenberg, to find out what’s involved in the conveyancing process and why a conveyancing solicitor’s fees are money well spent.
+We spoke to Janukshi Jamonts, Director and property law specialist at Elevated Legal, to find out what’s involved in the conveyancing process and why a conveyancing solicitor’s fees are money well spent.

 Janukshi is a conveyancing guru, having acted on transactions from huge developments and multi-million dollar commercial properties to mum-and-dad residential homes.
-She is also on the ACT Property Council.
-She helps buyers and sellers from early on in the home-buying process right through to settlement.
+She helps buyers and sellers from the beginning of their home-buying process right through to settlement and is also on the ACT Property Council.

 What is conveyancing?